Celeste Perrault: Storylines

 Celeste was introduced in April 1994 as Stefano DiMera's confidante and former lover at the Maison Blanche plantation in New Orleans.
 Celeste is a Creole woman whose past is originally shrouded in secrecy.
 Later, it is revealed that she is Lexie Carver's "Aunt Frankie."
 In 1996, however, Lexie finds out that Celeste is her mother, and that she has been adopted by her "Aunt Frankie's" sister, Grace.

 Taking a break from Salem, Celeste travels the world.
 During her travels she spends time in Tibet, becoming in tune with the spiritual world.
 It is here she hones her psychic powers and after premonitions of Lexie's health and happiness, Celeste returns to Salem.
 Celeste stands by helpless, as Lexie is consumed by her devotion to her son Isaac and her DiMera heritage.

 Celeste tries to bring Lexie and her husband Abe back together, but her attempts seem futile as Abe wants no part of his DiMera wife.
 When Zack and Hope are kidnapped, Celeste believes her daughter has fallen far enough to be part of this ugly crime, however Lexie is not.
 Hope has been kidnapped by her former husband, Larry Welch.

 Since then, Celeste has largely reformed and stayed out of Stefano's grip, but falls back from time to time due to her psychic abilities, and is very much in demand to help solve police cases.
 She is instrumental in predicting who the Salem Stalker victimizes in 2003 and 2004.

-Celeste has not been seen for years when in the spring of 2012, she runs into the Carver living room, urging Lexie to see a doctor right away.
-Celeste tells her daughter to have the tests done that day because she is in terrible danger.
-It turns out that Celeste's fears are valid.
-Lexie has an inoperable brain tumor.

-But, before Lexie dies, Celeste has a piece of good news to share.
-It turns out that Celeste has recently reconnected with her long-lost son, Cameron Davis.
-Celeste explains that Cameron was taken away from her when he was five years old, and she has not mentioned him before because the situation is too painful to discuss.

-Lexie is happy to meet and spend time with her new brother, even if it is for a short period.
-When Lexie dies, Celeste, Cameron and the rest of Lexie's family gather to mourn their loss and celebrate Lexie's life.

-After the funeral, Celeste moves back to Chicago, but continues to visit Salem from time to time.